ianchak/stati/docs-site/site/core-concepts/markdown.md

 });
 ```

-The markdown pipeline is one of Stati's core strengths, providing powerful content processing while maintaining excellent performance.
-Next, learn about [Incremental Static Generation](/core-concepts/isg/) to understand how Stati optimizes builds and caching.
+The markdown pipeline is one of Stati's core features, providing powerful content processing with extensible plugins.
+Next, learn about [Incremental Static Generation](/core-concepts/isg/) to understand how Stati handles caching and rebuilds.